-Student Printed Name
+Student Printed Name Course/Scenario Date

-Course/Scenario

-Date

-Still photography and continuous audiovisual (AV) digital recording will be utilized in the simulated patient environment of the WSCC SC.
-By signing this agreement, you are consenting to still photography (slides or print) and continuous AV digital recording while in the simulation center and/or skills labs.
-Photographs and/or recordings may be shown for educational, research, and/or administrative purposes.
-No commercial use of photographs or AV recordings will be made without written permission.
+environment of the WSCC and continuous AV digital recordings may be shown f nuous audiovisual (AV) digital recording will SC.
+By signing this agreement, you are conecording while in the simulation center and/or educational, research, and/or administratings will be made without written permission. senting to still pho or skills labs.
+Pho iive purposes.
+No otography (slides or print) tographs and/or

 ACKNOWLEDGMENT

-I have received and agree to abide by the above listed at the WSCC Simulation Center.
+I have received and agree t to abide by the above listed at the WSCC S imulation Center.

 Student Signature Date

-Student Printed Name Student Wa ¥
+Student Printed Name Student W#

 Program Director Date

 Program